BYLAWS of Association for Financial Counseling and Planning Education, U.S.A. (the “Association”)

 Amendment

-1. By Members: These Bylaws may be altered, amended or repealed, or new bylaws may be adopted, by the affirmative vote of a majority of the voting members of the Association at any annual or special meeting of the members at which a quorum is present.
+1. Amendment: The Bylaws may be amended, or new Bylaws may be adopted, by the affirmative vote of a majority of the directors at a meeting of the Board of Directors or, without a meeting, by the unanimous written consent of the directors.

 Comments are closed.